 Step 4: Roll it up.

 Wait ten minutes longer, then roll the pumpkin roll up WITH the wax paper still on it.
-A ton of recipes will tell you to powder a dish towel and roll it up in that, but that never really works well for me, and makes an ugly nasty dish towel.
+A ton of recipes will tell you to powder a dish towel and roll it up in that, but that never really works well for me and makes an ugly nasty dish towel.
 So, just use the wax paper.

 Step 5: Make the filling.

 Mix together the cream cheese, powdered sugar, butter, and vanilla until it’s smooth.
+Try not to eat all the filling (I often fail, because it tastes just like my mom’s homemade cheesecake!)

 Unroll the pumpkin cake, and spread the icing evenly over the entire surface.
 Roll the whole pumpkin roll back up now, slowly removing the wax paper as you go.